LucaCagnini/DNA-RNA_Project/README.md

 ---

 ## 6. Statistical Analysis
-- Perform t-tests for each probe comparing CTRL vs DIS.
+- Perform Mann whitney U test for each probe comparing CTRL vs DIS.
 - Create a dataframe containing p-values.
 - Filter probes with p ≤ 0.05 for significance.
 - Plot the distribution of p-values.